undersky0/zip_chat/UPGRADE.md

 This file includes notes on major changes that might affect your application and require changes from you to update.

+### November 18, 2024

+* Refactored to use Hotwire Native.

+  The native authentication form now embeds the normal web auth form.
+  API endpoints now support cookies for authentication and native clients no longer need API tokens + cookies to interact with the backend.

 ### October 16, 2024

 * Added a "configure your own" option for Active Job queue adapter and simplified the supported list to Async, SolidQueue and Sidekiq.